SFDO-Tooling/CumulusCI/docs/data.md

 used interactively, and you can control its behavior with an [Extract Declaration](data/extract_declarations.md) file.

+The extract process generates a mapping YAML file which will be used for subsequent loads.
+It has the name `datasets/<datasetname>/<datasetname>.mapping.yml`.
+It is possible to edit this file, but this may not be the best choice.
+Changes to the file can be overwritten when you capture data a second time.
+Rather than editing the file, it is preferable to create a Loading Rules file and then re-create the mapping file by capturing sample data again.

+A Loading Rules file is a file named `datasets/<datasetname>/<datasetname>.load.yml` which can specify instructions like which API to use and in which order to load objects.
+This file is in the [Loading Rules](data/loading_rules.md) format.
+If you create such a file and then re-capture sample data, the mapping file will be updated to match.

 ### Multiple Sample Datasets

 If you want different datasets for different scratch org types